Introduction

 Are there different types of fire extinguishers for various fires?

-Yes, different types of fire extinguishers are designed for specific classes of fires, so it’s important to choose the right one for your environment.
+Different fire extinguishers are made for specific classes of fires, so selecting the right one for your space is essential.